matthewhuff89/roarke/gdd.md

 A hardcore tactical action game where the primary goal is to use Roarke's dashing slash to cut your way through levels as quickly and efficiently as possible.

 ## Short Pitch
-Sonic The Hedgehog, Samurai Jack Meets Nuclear Throne
+Sonic The Hedgehog, Samurai Jack Meets Nuclear Throne and Helldivers (same perspective on 3D characters)

 ## Characters
 #### Roarke 'Windscar'